Google Pixel 10 Pro vs. Pixel 9 Pro: Worth the upgrade?

 Battery | 4,870mAh | 4,700mAh |

-We should also expect a slight boost in battery capacity to 4,870mAh and a quicker wired charging speed of 29W.
+The Google Pixel 10 Pro also boasts a slight improvement in battery capacity, to 4,870mAh, and a quicker wired charging speed of 29W.
 It's not much compared to what the competition offers, but it's a step in the right direction for Pixels.
 The cameras, on the other hand, are expected to remain largely unchanged.
-We'll likely have new features, but don't expect any significant changes to the sensors.
+We have new AI features, and a custom image-signal processor (ISP), but there aren't any significant changes to the sensors.

 The Pixel 9 Pro doesn't perform well in heavy gaming, as the Tensor G4 chip throttles quite noticeably.
 It's more efficient than the G3, but not a lot more powerful as far as raw performance goes.
 The cameras on the Pixel 9 Pro are fantastic and can deliver superb details and colors in pretty much all lighting conditions.